Amills226/footballLabelGenerator/README.md

 Other requirements can be found in `requirements.txt`

+The "SoccerPlayerDetection_bmvc17_v1" dataset was used for training; the images from "ball_dataset" were used in `Test_Images`.

 ## Chapter 1 Set up

 *Folder names from the original model were kept for simplicity* Choose a model.
 As stated above, we recommend Adam for performance reasons.
+Both models already contain the images in the testing and training folders - no further work is needed.

 #### Annotation file

-Get all image annotations into one file named Annotations-export.csv.
+Get all image annotations into one file named `Annotations-export.csv`.

-If your annotation files are in Matlab format (.mat), use `WriteAsCSV.m` file to turn them into CSV formats.
+If your annotation files are in Matlab format (.mat), use the `WriteAsCSV.m` file to turn them into CSV formats.
 Note: You will have to open `WriteAsCSV.m` and manually change the input and output file names.

+If you are starting from scratch with the "SoccerPlayerDetection_bmvc17_v1" dataset, this will be necessary.
+If you wish to train on both parts 1 and 2 of that dataset, you will need to combine the annotations into 1 file named as above.

 We do not have any converters for XML at this time.

-Put that file into Data/Source_Images/Training_Images/vott-csv-export
+Put that file into `Data/Source_Images/Training_Images/vott-csv-export`.

 #### Training Images